 Get an extra scoop of nostalgia when you order ice cream at Madrid’s original 1920s soda fountain.
 Saddle up to the bar for a cone or a milkshake in this historic spot, or dig into delicious pies, pastries, cookies and more.
 Or dine on hot dogs, hamburgers, pizza, soft pretzels and curly fries.
 The deli sandwiches are made fresh and on-site.
 Step inside for a great big blast from the past, and bring the whole family.
 There's something for everyone to enjoy.

-The Legal Tender Saloon And Eating House
+Legal Tender Saloon and Eating House

 San Marcos Cafe

 Colorful and whimsical, rustic and revered by locals and visitors alike, this locally owned home-style eatery serves breakfast anytime, as well as great burgers, burritos and specials that will keep you coming back.
 The gloriously gooey cinnamon rolls and biscuits and gravy are favorites, and so is the green chile stew.
 Heck, everything on the menu is lip-smacking good.
 Keep an eye out for the peacocks strutting around the property and the movie stars filming nearby who often stop in to dine.